MLS: Medical Laboratory Science Courses

 3 sh (may not be repeated for credit)

 The course is a first in a series of Clinical Chemistry courses for the Medical Laboratory Sciences student.
-The course is divided into 4 major sections.
-Nucleic acids, their composition and production; Carbohydrates, their composition and production; Lipids, their composition and function; Proteins, their composition and function.
+The course is divided into 4 major sections: nucleic acids, their composition and production; carbohydrates, their composition and production; lipids, their composition and function; and proteins, their composition and function.
 Each macromolecule section will include discussions about diseases associated with deficiencies or derangements.
 The methods section deals with principles of instrumentation used in the clinical laboratory, such as spectrophotometry, fluorescence, nephelometry, HPLC, electrophoresis, immunoassay, PCR, and mass spectroscopy.

 MLS 3905 Directed Study